itztiva/Fortnitebuilds/README.md

 ## READ PLEASE
 If there's some errors or links down please contact Tiva or ByZN on discord : @itztiva or @wallonia

-ABOUT 20% OF OUR LINKS ARE DOWN

-Epic has killed our google drive links, which means google took them down on the order of epic games.
-But we will get them back up as soon as possible!

 UPDATE : We added some google drive links, but since we dont have enough storage, we had to use "Torrents" it's a P2P download method with no risk.
 We still added a "Torrent" mention next to the download link in case you don't wan't to download Torrents.
 It is 100% safe, but do a virus scan after the download.
 (To download Torrents, please use µtorrent or Bittorrent)

 ## Also play Solaris (discord.gg/solarisfn)